wenqingqian3/wenqingqian3.github.io/README.md

 3. [  %]Implement a command to "adjust the score of keywords based on file size"
 4. [ %%]Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
 5. [%%%]link support
-6. [  %]reference support
-7. [%%%]Minor (new type): Open an embedded window to display a Minor article within the current page.
+6. [%%%]Minor (new type): Open an embedded window to display a Minor article within the current page.
-8. [  %]rewrite the format modified markdown to source
+7. [  %]rewrite the format modified markdown to source
-9. [ %%]support ordered list
+8. [ %%]support ordered list